vosechu/vosechu.github.io/_posts/2023-08-24-tuning-bulkheads-before-deploying-them-to-production.md

 But now that you've gone through the entire doc above, I feel like I can trust you to use historical data to calculate an acceptable value that is low enough to catch incidents, and high enough to not cut off real customers.

-This is the query that was on the left side of all the screenshots above:
+Below is the query that was on the left side of all the screenshots above:

 ```sql
 SELECT